dbgjerez/ocp-logging/README.md

 ### Kibana query

-To query the application logs, we have a lot of possibilities, in this example we're creating a query to consult the specific text:
+To query the application logs, we have a lot of possibilities.
+In this example, we're creating a query to consult the specific text:

 ![OCP logging architecture](images/kibana.png)